stegojulia/Houseplant-care-tracker/README.md

 * Databases

 ## Scope
-An important aspect of the project was to adjust the level of complexity of the app to fit into the scope of the project.
+An important aspect of the project was to adjust the level of complexity of the app to fit into the scope and timeline of the assignment.
 This required brainstorming any possible functions and prioritising the essential ones.
 Two key elements emerged:

 * Storing general information about plants, which can be updated and deleted if required
 * Storing information about the watering schedule

 ## Database design
 The essential elements of the database were established in advance and visualised with an ERD chart, which demonstrates the relationship between the tables.
-Additional tables can be added in the future as more features are added to the app.
+Additional tables can easily be added in the future as more features are added to the app.
 The ERD was designed with Lucidchart.

 <img src="Images/Houseplant Tracker - QA Project_1.png" alt="ERD" style="width:20;">